AI Use Cases/Private Equity

 1. 1

-Private Equity executives operate across fragmented data ecosystems - Salesforce houses relationship data, DealCloud tracks pipeline velocity, Intralinks and Datasite contain due diligence artifacts, while portfolio performance lives in Allvue and proprietary SQL dashboards.
+Private equity executives operate across fragmented data ecosystems - Salesforce houses relationship data, DealCloud tracks pipeline velocity, Intralinks and Datasite contain due diligence artifacts, while portfolio performance lives in Allvue and proprietary SQL dashboards.
 When an investment committee convenes, the Chief Investment Officer synthesizes insights manually across these silos, often working from stale snapshots.

 2. 2